BICLab/SpikingBrain2.0/README.md

 ├── spb2_vllm/                   # vLLM inference plugin adapted for both SpikingBrain2.0 LLM and SpikingBrain2.0-VL
 ├── flash-linear-attention_dev/  # Customized flash-linear-attention with SSE support
-├── MoBA/                        # Customized MoBA adapted to the newer FlashAttention interface for Hugging Face └── README.md
+├── MoBA/                        # Customized MoBA adapted to the newer FlashAttention interface for Hugging Face ├── run_model/                   # Example scripts for running models with the released checkpoints └── README.md
 ```